 Since joining Millennia in 1997, Wendy has guided a wide range of organizational development, visioning, and planning efforts for nonprofit, public, and philanthropic organizations.
 She brings strong analytic and participatory facilitation methods to results-oriented group processes fully engaging diverse stakeholders.
 An accomplished consensus-builder she had guided several large-scale community planning efforts around difficult issues such as community mental health, developmental disabilities, violence prevention, and education.

-Her strategic planning clients span many fields and have included national and local health systems and associations, community and private foundations, community-based social service agencies, libraries, arts groups, public schools and government agencies.
+Her strategic planning clients span many fields and have included national and local health systems and associations, community and private foundations, community-based social service agencies, religious organizations, libraries, arts groups, public schools and government agencies.
 Her training as an urban planner combined with her years of experience working with organizations large and small, has provided her a wealth of insight into organizational strategy, management, and change.

 Her talents don’t end with planning.
 Wendy helps her clients design programs and measure their success.
 She was the principal evaluator of the Grand Victoria Foundation’s seven-year, three-city Workforce Demonstration Project focused on transitioning low wage, low skill workers to living wage jobs.
 She has led health and human service program evaluations as well.

 Wendy is well-known for her work with immigrant and refugees.
 Her expertise in language and cultural competence was recognized by the State of Illinois when it took the lead nationally to develop immigrant integration policy and provide organizational capacity building services to new and emergent immigrant and refugee organizations.